ImageMagick/Usage-Markdown/filter/index.md

       -filter Cubic
       -define filter:c=0.4

-Any use of the expert options are at your own risk.
+Any use of the expert options is at your own risk.
 They are not meant for production use, but as a method for exploring or producing tricky or otherwise impossible resize functions.

 Use at your own peril!